mathiasvr/tiny-timer/README.md

 ### `timer.start(duration [, interval])` {
 Starts timer running for a `duration` specified in ms.
-Optionally overide the default refresh `interval` in ms.
+Optionally override the default refresh `interval` in ms.

 ### `timer.stop()`
 Stops timer.